peter-winter/constexpr-parser/readme.md

 The constructor argument ("list") is a debug name as well, like in the case of regex_term.
 The difference is in nterms names are neccessary, because the serve as unique identifiers as well.
-Therefore it is a requirement that nonterminal names are unique.
+Therefore it is a requirement that nonterm names are unique.

 Template parameter ```<int>``` in this case is a **value type**.
 More on this concept later.